 Our results reveal that the structural differences associated with biotic invasions are reflected in a potential decrease in our ability to alter the state of the community post invasion.
 Furthermore, invasive mutualists were always driver species in the communities they invade.
 As driver species, they occupy a particularly dominant role in which changes on their abundance have the potential to propagate broadly trough the community and in turn affect the abundances of many other species.

 At a community level, we demonstrate that the manageability of mutualistic networks is strongly governed by the asymmetric nature of mutual dependencies—which constitute the foundations of the structure and stability of mutualistic networks (Memmott et al. 2004; Vázquez & Aizen 2004; Bascompte et al. 2006; Lever et al. 2014; Astegiano et al. 2015).
 Indeed, our empirical networks exhibit markedly lower levels of manageability compared to randomisations in which the visitation network was unchanged but where the observed patterns of dependence were broken.
-However, consistent with previous results (Liu et al. 2011), we show that the manageability of empirical networks was indistinguishable from that of networks with a random structure (in terms of modularity and nestedness for example) that maintained the degree or strength of each species in the community.
+However, consistent with previous results (Liu et al. 2011), we show that the manageability of empirical networks was indistinguishable from that of networks with a random structure that maintained the degree or strength of each species in the community.
 Therefore, the asymmetries at the species level (specialization-generalization asymmetries) and the link level (interaction's dependence asymmetries) appear to be sufficiently constrained by the distribution of species degree and strength (Melián & Bascompte 2002).
 Generally speaking, this strong relationship between the asymmetric dependences and manageability might explain why invasive species reduce the manageability of their communities.
 Invasive species have been previously found to exacerbate the asymmetries in the network and ostensibly increase the stability of their community (Aizen et al. 2008; Bartomeus et al. 2008; Henriksson et al. 2016).

-The changes on the asymmetries we found in the invaded networks are also reflected at a species level by the high relative importance of invasive species.
-However we found that invasive plants, are not inherently different to their native counterparts (Stouffer et al. 2014).
+The changes in the asymmetries we found in the invaded networks are also reflected at a species level by the high relative importance of invasive species.
+However, we found that invasive plants are not inherently different to their native counterparts (Stouffer et al. 2014).
 Invasive plants, just like any other mutualist in our data set, tend to be driver species to the degree to which their interaction partners are collectively more dependent on them than the other way around.
 Previous studies have found that super-generalists, like invasive species, play a central role in their networks (Vilà et al. 2009; Palacio et al. 2016).
 Our results take this one step further and indicate that dependence strength, rather than generalism or other metrics of centrality, is the factor that best explains how important a species is for its community's dynamics.